How To Test The Starter Motor (2001-2004 2.0L Ford Escape)

 So, when this bad boy fails, your Ford Escape is going to suffer a 'does not crank' condition.

 The cool thing is that testing it is not difficult.
-In this tutorial, I will explain the 3 basic tests that you can accomplish to find out if it's defective or not.
+In this tutorial, I'll explain the 3 basic tests that you can accomplish to find out if it's defective or not.
 All 3 are explained in a step-by-step away and in plain English.

 In Spanish You can find this tutorial in Spanish here: Cómo Probar El Motor De Arranque (2001-2004 2.0L Ford Escape) (at: autotecnico-online.com).